 The extraction problem is real.
 The open questions require empirical answers.
 Small models may not be capable enough yet; the resource floor may be higher than hoped; edge cases may break assumptions.

-The interface exists.
-The format is tested.
-The theory is sound.
 What remains is proving the system works end-to-end at the resource floor required for true sovereignty.